Plymouth High School (Michigan): History

 Plymouth-Salem retained their "Rocks" mascot; supposedly named in conjunction with the school's original identity (The Plymouth "Rocks"), or because of the large unmovable boulder that sits outside the school.
 It is tradition for students to spray paint this rock for school events and to celebrate important sports victories.
 The rock was moved during the renovations in 2008.

 Campus

 The campus is 305 acres (1.2 km²), although much of this is athletic fields.
 Students may have classes in all three academic buildings, even though each student is assigned to one "home school" from which he or she is to graduate from and play sports.
 Students are permitted 10 minutes passing time to walk among their classes.
-There has been criticism that it is unsafe for students to walk through several inches of snow, but the superintendent still gives snow days as rarely as possible.
 State Law, however, does require that passage between buildings be halted in the event of lightning.
 There is one soccer and football field at Plymouth, as well as a band complex.